The Canon FX

 The flash sync is by way of a PC Socket on the front of the camera.
 There is a shoe on the prism housing but it is an equipment mount only.
 There are no electrical contacts in it.

 This is a nice camera to hold.
-It is heavy and has that well made feeling of the Model P or the Model 7 rangefinder camera.
+It is heavy and has that well made feeling of the Model P or the Model 7 rangefinder cameras.
 But it is big, much bigger than the Pentax.
 This camera is usually found with silver top and bottom plates.
 Some in black were produced but they are exceedingly rare.

 The Canon FX Manual